 “The reason professional traders are able to interpret information so they can profit and the novice remains totally ignorant is that professional traders have mastered their beliefs and virtues.
 In addition, professional traders have mastered their ability to think.”

 “Without mastery of your ego and your beliefs, you are building your trading success on sand.”

 14 – The Five Rules for Successful Stock Investing | Pat Dorsey and Joe Mansueto

 The Five Rules for Successful Stock Investing: Morningstar’s Guide to Building Wealth and Winning in the Market is a practical guide on the best investing principles.
 The author’s straightforwardness presents the solid wisdom of the markets.
 This book is well organized and clearly examines an industry-by-industry perspective.
 The title of the book is simply a

 marketing tool and does the content a disservice.
 The content in the book is about stock investing.
 This book is highly recommended to any novice or any investor that wants an impactful and helpful read.

 Furthermore, in this book you’ll learn concepts that include; that investing is a business; investing in the long-haul; that nothing really changes in the market; don’t just learn about the business or companies of those stocks, become an expert in the industry of those businesses; and even great and successful investing takes self-discipline, study, and preparation.

-The best books on trading stocks is a list that is compiled based on the author’s opinion.
+The best book on trading stocks is a list that is compiled based on the author’s opinion.
 The list is compiled based on research, thought, study, and experience on the subject matter.
 However, the author recommends that any well-rounded list on a topic must be conducted with due diligence and thorough study.
-Therefore, the best books on trading stocks are most useful when the reader studies, takes action and implements a winning strategy.
+Therefore, the best books on trading stocks are most useful when the reader studies, takes action, and implements a winning strategy.